djehuti/x16-bank-allocator/README.md

 any we use for data storage, such as wherever the implementation of this is)

 1) SETALLOC.
 Allocates or deallocates a block by its index, and returns the previous state of that bank.
-Don't clobber a bank if this returns nonezero.
+Don't clobber a bank if this returns nonzero.
    But indeed don't call this at all, use ALLOCATE.

 2) ALLOCATE.
 Allocates a bank, and returns the index of it, or 0 if that fails.